missing_class

 Solutions

-$ ls -laht --color
+$ ls -laht --color-

-marco() { export MARCO=$(pwd) } polo() { cd "$MARCO" }
+marco() { export MARCO=$(pwd) } polo() { cd "$MARCO" } -

-#!/usr/bin/env bash n=$(( RANDOM % 100 )) if [[ n -eq 42 ]]; then echo "Something went wrong" >&2 echo "The error was using magic numbers" exit 1 fi echo "Everything went according to plan"
+#!/usr/bin/env bash n=$(( RANDOM % 100 )) if [[ n -eq 42 ]]; then echo "Something went wrong" >&2 echo "The error was using magic numbers" exit 1 fi echo "Everything went according to plan" - First create some html files

 $ mkdir foo bar $ touch {foo,bar}/{a..g}.html $ touch {a..g}.html $ find . -path "*.html" ./a.html ./b.html ./bar/a.html ./bar/b.html ./bar/c.html ./bar/d.html ./bar/e.html ./bar/f.html ./bar/g.html ./c.html ./d.html ./e.html ./f.html ./foo/a.html ./foo/b.html ./foo/c.html ./foo/d.html ./foo/e.html ./foo/f.html ./foo/g.html ./g.html $ find . -name "*.html" | xargs -d '\n' tar -cvzf test.tar.gz